Nanobes and Nanobacteria - Advanced Collection

 - An alternative interpretation of nanobacteria-induced biomineralization.
 This PNAS Microbiology scholarly paper discusses alternative explanations for "nanobe structures" found in the human body that are thought to contribute to tooth and arterial plaque.
 Their findings contest studies that claim to have cultured nanobacteria, claiming that their laboratory colonies are indistinguishable from a common contaminant.
 The full text article may require a subscription to PNAS. (more info)

 - Evidence of Ancient Martian Life in Meteorite ALH84001?.
 This NASA website provides a summary of a study led by NASA's David McKay that may provide evidence for past life on Mars.
 McKay and his team found carbonate globule features on the ALH84001 meteorite that appear to be nanofossils.
 In addition, secondary mineral phases and hydrocarbons provide further evidence for past life.
-The website features color photographs as well as links to related web pages. ( This site may be offline. )
+The website features color photographs as well as links to related web pages. (more info)

 - Magnetite morphology and life on Mars .
 This National Academy of Sciences scholarly paper discusses the strongest line of evidence for past life on Mars based on NASA's David McKay's original claims of finding nanofossils on the ALH84001 meteorite.
 This study concentrates on magnetite morphology, comparing morphologies of bacterial and abiotically produced magnetite.
 The findings are inconclusive, but do not strongly support evidence for biotically produced magnetite.
 The article features color images of the crystallography.
 While the abstract is free, this article may require a subscription to access the full text. (more info)